 Please do not ring or contact the Medical Centre about Covid Vaccinations.
 The NHS will contact you when it’s your turn.
-We are being inundated with questions and our phone lines are being overwhelmed and preventing patients with medical problems getting through.

 At the moment GPs are starting to provide some Covid vaccinations to patients in priority groups who have ‘missed out’ on the initial call or who are in clinically extremely vulnerable groups.

 In the UK The Government has decided that initially vaccinations will be facilitated by Primary Care Networks (PCNs) which are groups of GP Practices.
 Green Street Green Medical Centre is part of Orpington PCN.
 The Vaccinations for Orpington PCN are being provided by the Bromley GP Alliance (BGPA).
 Initially these are being carried out at a number of designated sites because of the transport and storage issues with the Covid vaccines.
 Since Mid-December many of our patients aged over 80 have already been vaccinated at the Orpington Health and Wellbeing Centre (OHWBC) in the Walnuts, Orpington and there is ongoing call and recall system.